KrystinSinclair/Happiness-Project/README.md

 # Quality of Life
 Exploratory Data Analysis

-[Link to Data from OECD](https://stats.oecd.org/Index.aspx?DataSetCode=BLI) *For this project years 2016 and 2017 were used Organization for Economic Co-operation Development
+[Link to Data from OECD](https://stats.oecd.org/Index.aspx?DataSetCode=BLI)

+*For this project years 2016 and 2017 were used

+OECD: Organization for Economic Co-operation Development

 # Background